Demo

 Applying equity and social justice principles is a daily responsibility and a foundational expectation for all King County employees.
 In this role, you will apply equity and social justice principles that exemplify shared values, behaviors, and practices to all aspects of the work.

-As a Rail PPM III, you will:
+As a PPM III, you will:

-• Perform other duties as assigned.
+• Perform other related duties as required.

 To be considered eligible for this role, applicants must possess these minimum qualifications: